Fight Club (The X-Files): Casting

 The casting for the episode was reportedly hectic.
 Rick Millikan, the show's casting director, chose Randall "Tex" Cobb as Bert Zupanic and comedian Kathy Griffin as the doppelgangers.
 Two wrestlers—Gene LeBell and Rob Van Dam—were also hired to play a bartender and Zupanic's opponent, respectively.
 Near the beginning of the episode, two FBI agents who bear a striking resemblance, in both physical appearance and voice, to Mulder and Scully appear.
 These characters were played by Steve Kiziak and Arlene Pileggi.
 Kiziak had previously served as David Duchovny's stunt double since the third season episode "2Shy".
-Pileggi is the wife of Mitch Pileggi, who portrayed Walter Skinner on the show.
+Pileggi is married to Mitch Pileggi, who portrayed Walter Skinner on the show.
 Duchovny and Anderson later dubbed their voices over Kiziak and Pileggi's.

 Jack McGee was cast as Bob Damphouse, the father of the half-sisters with a severe anger issue.
 During rehearsals for his scene, McGee purposely kept his voice down to prevent a severe headache.
 He recalled, "I remember the director [Paul Shapiro], he wanted me to scream during rehearsal, and I was, like, 'Look, you don't understand: If I do this, I’m gonna have a headache in 30 fucking seconds.'"
 The scenes were rehearsed about five or six times before the actual scene was filmed.